 (b) All time worked on Saturdays shall be paid at time and one-half (1-1/2x).
-Time worked on Sundays and Statutory Holidays shall be paid at double (2x) the employee's current rate of pay, with the exclusion of Bus Drivers, who shall be paid in accordance with Clause 32.03 (i).
+Time worked on Sundays and Statutory Holidays shall be paid at double (2x) the employee's current rate of pay.
+This clause excludes Bus Drivers, who shall be paid in accordance with Clause 32.03 (i) and (m).